1. Pull fresh search data (after restructure: migrate-gsc first)

 Small sites (20-50 pages)

 A local business, a niche authority site, a personal brand.
 Content changes slowly.
-GSC data shifts over weeks, not days.
+Search data shifts over weeks, not days.

 Every 2 weeks: data + audit.
 Review the output.
 Most runs will show all + lines and nothing to do.